Betti-Sue Hertz

 Betti-Sue Hertz 2023

-She was curator in residence at HOW Art Museum, Shanghai in 2018.
-Hertz has taught social art history and theory courses at Stanford University, San Francisco Art Institute and UC Berkeley.
+Hertz taught social art history and theory courses at Stanford University, San Francisco Art Institute and UC Berkeley.
 She was a member of Stanford Art Institute’s Creative Cities Working Group (2016-2019) and a founding member of RepoHistory (1989-2000).

-The traveling exhibition, Past in Reverse: Contemporary Art of East Asia, an in-depth consideration of cross-cultural regional developments, received the prestigious Emily Hall Tremaine Award.
-Hertz was Director at Longwood Arts Project in the South Bronx from 1992-1998.
+The traveling exhibition, Past in Reverse: Contemporary Art of East Asia, was an in-depth consideration of cross-cultural regional developments.
+It received the prestigious Emily Hall Tremaine Award.
+1992-1998, Hertz was Director at Longwood Arts Project in the South Bronx.
+She was curator in residence at HOW Art Museum, Shanghai in 2018.